jorge-a-mendez/jorge-a-mendez.github.io/_publications/2024-11-learning-long-horizon-dependencies-for-tamp.md

 thumbnail: 'LongHorizonTAMP.png'
 abstract: 'Autonomous robots will need the ability to make task and motion plans that involve long sequences of actions, e.g. to prepare a meal.
 One challenge is that the feasibility of actions late in the plan may depend on much earlier actions.
 This issue is exacerbated if these dependencies exist at a purely geometric level, making them difficult to express for a task planner.
 Backtracking is a common technique to resolve such geometric dependencies, but its time complexity limits its applicability to short-horizon dependencies.
 We propose an approach to account for these dependencies by learning a search heuristic for task and motion planning.
 We evaluate our approach on five quasi-static simulated domains and show a substantial improvement in success rate over the baselines.'
 bibtex: "@inproceedings{cieslar2024learning,
-    <br> author = {Cieslar, Bartlomiej and Kaelbling, Leslie Pack and Lozano-Perez, Tomas and Mende-Mendez, Jorge},
+    <br> author = {Cieslar, Bartlomiej and Kaelbling, Leslie Pack and Lozano-Perez, Tomas and Mendez-Mendez, Jorge},
     <br> booktitle = {Proceedings of the 8th Conference on Robot Learning (CoRL-24)},
     <br> title = {Learning Long-Horizon Action Dependencies in Sampling-Based Bilevel Planning},
     <br> year = {2024},